The Last Flight (2009 film): Production

 Karim Dridi decided to develop the film after reading French journalist Sylvain Estibal's novel Le dernier vol de Lancaster.
 Dridi had travelled through the Sahara and was interested in making The Last Flight because he felt the novel could be made into a film that deviated from the normal conventions of the romantic epic.
 After he narrated the story to Marion Cotillard, she agreed to play Marie, a character loosely based on Lancaster's real-life lover, Chubbie Miller.

 The Last Flight was originally scheduled to begin shooting in Niger, but due to safety concerns it was filmed in and around the Moroccan village of Merzouga.
 Due to the location change, Tuareg actors had to be brought in from Mali.
 For his role in the film as a French lieutenant who has assimilated to Tuareg culture, Guillaume Canet learned Tamasheq, the Tuareg language.

 Reception

 Critical response

 The film received mixed reviews.
 While critics praised Antoine Monod's cinematography, they criticised the story for a perceived lack of originality, comparing it to The English Patient and The Sheltering Sky.
+Jordan Mintzer from Variety praised the film's visuals and the soundtrack by Le Trio Joubran, but mentioned a lack of overall credibility and 'puttering along in the drama department'.